Psychotherapy Definition For Mental Health

 • Feeling overwhelmed

-While these can be all common reasons to seek therapy, you can go to psychotherapy to talk about nearly anything.
+While these can be all common reasons to seek psychotherapy, you can go to psychotherapy to talk about nearly anything.
 If there’s something that could make you more comfortable in a psychotherapy setting, such as a therapist with a specific area of expertise, it is something you may ask about or look for when seeking a provider to work with.

 Different psychotherapy approaches can work for different people